teoks0199/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-white">

-You just visited the newly opened Subway at Utown and eager to add it to FoodNotes.
+You just visited the newly opened Subway at Utown and are eager to add it to FoodNotes.

 1. Type `add-stall n/Subway l/Utown` into the _Command Box_.
 1. Press `Enter` to execute.